My Second Act

 For empty nesters of a certain age, like Hughes and her husband, the idea of downsizing makes so much sense.
 Lower housing and insurance costs.
 Less maintenance.
 Fewer people pay to help with the upkeep of a home, inside and out.

-And yet, parting with possessions is sorrowful, not sweet — even when we know that many things we’ve kept hold little usefulness to us anymore.
+And yet, parting with possessions is sorrowful, not sweet — even when we know that many things, we’ve kept hold little usefulness to us anymore.

 If you’re lucky enough to still have one or more parents or stepparents alive, it would be wise to start figuring out what you’ll do with their furniture, china, crystal, flatware, jewelry, artwork, and when the mournful time comes.
-Otherwise, you might be forced to act quickly to avoid owing an extra months’ rent on dad’s apartment, hire a hauler to cart away nearly everything you don’t want, or wouldn’t be donating.
+Otherwise, you might be forced to act quickly to avoid owing an extra months’ rent on dad’s apartment, hire a hauler to cart away everything you don’t want, or wouldn’t be donating.

 Most antique dealers (if you can even find one!) and auction houses have little appetite for your parents’ stuff, either.
-That’s because their customers generally aren’t interested.
+That’s because their customers aren’t interested.
 Even charities like Salvation Army and Goodwill frequently reject donations of home furnishings, I can sadly say from personal experience.

-Someone close to you, your parents, children, loved ones can suddenly fall ill or god forbid, pass away.
+Someone close to you, your parents, children, loved ones can suddenly fall ill or God forbid, pass away.
 You could be left with an entire home to move into storage, or in Lori’s case, into her garage!
 Let’s learn from our coaching sessions…

 My parents suddenly died!
 Now, what will I do with their belongings?
 Home downsizing emergency…Lori’s story

 This is a true home organization intervention with Lori B. Let me summarize my first consultation with Lori B. when she contacted me last May 2017.
 Lori and I knew each other on Facebook.
 She sent me an instant message last spring.
 She was in trouble, stressed, and overwhelmed.
-Her dad passed away a few years earlier and now her mom moved into an assisted living facility.
+Her dad passed away a few years earlier and now her mom has moved into an assisted living facility.
 She was left with an entire home she lived in for over 30 years full of their belongings.
-She moves all of her parent’s things into her garage.
+She moves all her parents’ things into her garage.
 That’s when I got her first message!
 Here is her story…

 Home downsizing emergency – Lori’s “my second act” story